asfadmin/grfn-s1tbx-rtc/doc/LinuxUserGuide.md

 ## Background

-The ASF Advanced Product Toolbox RTC Tool (S-1 Tbx RTC)  provides automated fetching of data from ASF's datapool with DEM selection and stitching.
-It bundles in the SNAP Sentinel-1 toolbox and provides a recipe for processing RTC products from start to finish.
-This allows users to start with only a granule name and in one command have radiometric terrain corrected analysis ready sentinel-1 data.
+The Alaska Satellite Facility (ASF) developed an advanced product toolbox (TBX) capable of conducting Radio Metric Terrain Correction (RTC) with Sentinal-1 data named S-1TBX RTC.
+It provides automated fetching of data from ASF's datapool with Digital Elevation Map (DEM) selection and stitching.
+It bundles the European Space Agency's Sential-1 Application Platform (SNAP) toolbox with a recipe for processing RTC products from start to finish.
+This allows users to begin with a single granule name and in one command produce RTC analysis ready sentinel-1 end products.

-Distortions in Synthetic-aperture radar (SAR) imagery are induced by the side-looking nature of SAR sensors and are compounded by rugged terrain.
-Terrain correction corrects geometric distortions that lead to geolocation errors by moving image pixels into the proper spatial relationship with each other based on a Digital Elevation Model (DEM).
-Radiometric correction removes the misleading influence of topography on backscatter values.
-Radiometric Terrain Correction (RTC) combines both corrections to produce a superior product for science applications.
+Distortions in Synthetic Aperture Radar (SAR) imagery are induced by the side-looking nature of SAR sensors and are compounded by rugged terrain.
+RTC corrects geometric distortions that lead to geolocation errors by moving image pixels into the proper spatial relationship with one another based on a DEM.
+RTC removes the misleading influence of topography and backscatter values, combining both corrections to produce a superior product for science application and analysis.

 ## Output Products
 - GeoTIFF image format